varnish/varnish-wiki/source/index.rst

 Welcome to Varnish Wiki!
 ========================

-Here you will find all the resources you need to start using varnish.
+Here you will find all the resources you need to start using Varnish.
-Lets get you started with development to production!
+Let's get you started with development to production!

-Varnish is a reverse-proxy HTTP Accelerator designed for heavily consumed API endpoints and also for dynamic heavy-content websites.
-Varnish is very flexible and as such can be used as:
+Varnish is a reverse-proxy HTTP accelerator designed for heavily consumed API endpoints and also for dynamic, heavy-content websites.
+Varnish is very flexible and as such can be used:

-- Caching engine
+- As a caching engine
-- Load balancer
+- As a load balancer
-- Web application firewall
+- As a web application firewall
-- Edge authentication and authorization mechanism
+- As an Edge authentication and authorization mechanism
-- HTTP routing
+- For HTTP routing
-- Hotlinking protection
+- For hotlinking protection
-- DDoS Attack Defender
+- As a DDoS Attack Defender
-- And more..
+- and more.

 Varnish is currently used by high-profile, high-traffic sites such as Facebook, Wikipedia, Vimeo, Twitter, Tumblr, The Guardian, VG.no and many others.
 More